-By this time of year, gardeners across the country are either already harvesting fruit and vegetable crops, or are eagerly awaiting the first harvest of the season.
-While we hear stories about people's gardens producing so much zucchini that they fill neighbors' cars with it as a prank, unfortunately an increasing number of gardeners are experiencing lower yields of fruits from their gardens.
+By this time of year, gardeners across the country are either already harvesting fruit and vegetable crops, or eagerly awaiting the first harvest of the season.
+While we hear stories about people's gardens producing so much zucchini that they fill neighbors' cars with it as a prank, an increasing number of gardeners are experiencing lower yields of fruits from their gardens.
 Why would a plant flower, and then not bear fruit?
 How can it be remedied?

 One reason that plants do not produce fruit is inadequate pollination.
 Most food crops require pollination in order to yield fruit or seeds.
 A major sign of inadequate pollination is when plants produce plenty of flowers, but barely any fruit.
 Squash, zucchini, melons, cucumbers, apple trees, and almond trees are examples of plants that rely heavily on pollinators in order to bear fruit.

 It's important to attract pollinators to your garden by establishing a bee-friendly landscape.
 Pollinators like native, perennial plants.
 Beesource, an online community for beekeepers and beekeeping, publishes a great chart of nectar and pollen plants, organized by region.
 It's a good idea to consult with either an agricultural extension expert, or member of your local native plants society, in order to find out which plants will be most beneficial for gardens in your area.
 Part of the plan needs to be planting a garden that blooms in all four seasons, including in winter.
 If you suspect that your plants are not being pollinated by natural pollinators, you should look into manual pollination.